The Co-Lab provides micro-interns that help organizations spin-up new projects quickly while helping students learn how to innovate.

 When not collaborating on Hackathons, facilitating Startup weekends, or advising startup companies, Adam likes spending time with his wife and 2 sons, hiking, and reading.

 Invest in the future workforce of Oregon

 Reduce the time it takes to work with a student

 We pay our students for this work.
-Our flex and dedicated members pay to access these interns for $17 an hour, and we pass almost all of that on to the students.
+Our members pay to access these interns for $17 an hour, and we pass almost all of that on to the students.
 This allows the student to work here while going to school, it makes it easy for you to get the interns you need, and it makes the program sustainable.